Consumer Medicine Information

 For most patients, the usual starting dose is one 50 mg film-coated tablet taken once a day.
 Some patients may need a lower starting dose.
 The dose may need to be increased depending on your blood pressure.
 Most patients take between 25 to 100 mg each day, taken as a single dose or in divided doses.

-For type 2 diabetes mellitus with protein in the urine:
+diabetes mellitus with protein in the urine:

 The usual starting dose is one 50 mg film-coated tablet taken once a day.
 The dose may be increased to 100 mg once a day depending on your blood pressure.